Taking peace-building to the world: Our responsibilities and failures

 Inge Kaul is Adjunct at the Hertie School and served as the first director of the Human Development Report office of UNDP, New York, between 1989 and 1995 and later as director of UNDP’s Office of Development Studies.
 Her publications include Global Public Goods (Cheltenham: Edward Elgar, 2016), Providing Global Public Goods; Managing Globalization (New York: OUP, 2003) and The New Public Finance; Responding to Global Challenges (New York: OUP, 2006).

-Henrik Enderlein is President of Hertie School of Governance and Director, Jacques Delors Institut – Berlin.
+Henrik Enderlein is President of Hertie School and Director, Jacques Delors Institut – Berlin.

-Richard Kühnel is Head of Representation of the European Commission in Germany and Member of the Practice Council at the Hertie School of Governance.
+Richard Kühnel is Head of Representation of the European Commission in Germany and Member of the Practice Council at the Hertie School.

 Karen Cirillo, United Nations Development Programme